Praqma/helmsman/docs/desired_state_specification.md

 Releases must have unique names which are defined under `apps`.
 Example: in `[apps.jenkins]`, the release name will be `jenkins` and it should be unique in your cluster.

 Options:

-- name        : the Helm release name.
-Releases must have unique names within a cluster.
-- description : a release metadata for human readers.
+**Required**
 - namespace         : the namespace where the release should be deployed.
 The namespace should map to one of the ones defined in [namespaces](#namespaces).
 - enabled     : describes the required state of the release (true for enabled, false for disabled).
-Once a release is deployed, you can change it to false if you want to delete this app release [empty = flase].
+Once a release is deployed, you can change it to false if you want to delete this release [default is false].
 - chart       : the chart name.
 It should contain the repo name as well.
 Example: repoName/chartName.
 Changing the chart name means delete and reinstall this release using the new Chart.
 - version     : the chart version.

+**Optional**
+- tillerNamespace : which Tiller to use for deploying this release.
+This is available starting from v1.4.0-rc The decision on which Tiller to use for deploying a release follows the following criteria:
+   1. If `tillerNamespace`is explicitly defined, it is used.
+   2. If `tillerNamespace`is not defined and the namespace in which the release will be deployed has a Tiller installed by Helmsman (i.e. has `installTiller set to true` in the [Namespaces](#namespaces) section), Tiller in that namespace is used.
+   3. If none of the above, the shared Tiller in `kube-system` is used.

+- name        : the Helm release name.
+Releases must have unique names within a Helm Tiller.
+If not set, the release name will be taken from the app identifier in your desired state file. e.g, for ` apps.jenkins ` the name release name will be `jenkins`.
+- description : a release metadata for human readers.
 - valuesFile  : a valid path to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFiles together.
 Leaving it empty uses the default chart values.
 - valuesFiles : array of valid paths to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFile together.
 Leaving it empty uses the default chart values.
-- purge       : defines whether to use the Helm purge flag wgen deleting the release. (true/false)
+- purge       : defines whether to use the Helm purge flag when deleting the release. (true/false)
-- test        : defines whether to run the chart tests whenever the release is installed/upgraded/rolledback.
+- test        : defines whether to run the chart tests whenever the release is installed.
 - protected   : defines if the release should be protected against changes.
 Namespace-level protection has higher priority than this flag.
 Check the [protection guide](how_to/protect_namespaces_and_releases.md) for more details.
-- wait        : defines whether helmsman should block execution until all k8s resources are in a ready state.
+- wait        : defines whether Helmsman should block execution until all k8s resources are in a ready state.
 Default is false.
 - priority    : defines the priority of applying operations on this release.
 Only negative values allowed and the lower the value, the higher the priority.
 Default priority is 0.
 Apps with equal priorities will be applied in the order they were added in your state file (DSF).
 - [apps.<app_name>.set]  : is used to override certain values from values.yaml with values from environment variables (or ,starting from v1.3.0-rc, directly provided in the Desired State File).
-This is particularily useful for passing secrets to charts.
+This is particularly useful for passing secrets to charts.
 If the an environment variable with the same name as the provided value exists, the environment variable value will be used, otherwise, the provided value will be used as is.

 Example: